 At forward rapidity, the Muon Spectrometer (MS) covers the pseudorapidity range $2.5 < \eta < 4$ in the laboratory frame.
-It includes a dipole magnet with an integrated field of 3 T$\cdot$m, five tracking stations and two trigger stations.
-A system of absorbers located in front of the tracking and trigger stations and around the beam pipe is used for filtering out the hadrons and to protect the chambers from secondary particles produced in interactions of large-$\eta$ primary particles with the beam pipe.
-The combined effect of the front absorber and of the iron wall implies the detection of tracks matching the trigger chambers with $p > 4$ GeV/c.
+It includes a dipole magnet with an integrated field of 3~Tm, five tracking stations and two trigger stations.
+A system of absorbers located in front of the tracking and trigger stations and around the beam pipe is used for filtering out the hadrons and to protect the chambers from secondary particles produced during interactions of large-$\eta$ primary particles with the beam pipe.
+The combined effect of the front absorber and of the iron wall implies the detection of tracks matching the trigger chambers with $p > 4$ GeV.
 The relative muon momentum resolution is $\delta p/p \approx 1\%$.

-The ALICE upgrade is scheduled for the second LHC Long Shutdown (LS2) that will take place in 2019 and 2020.
-In order to allow for a continuous readout at an interaction rate of 50 kHz in \PbPb collisions at \sqrtsNN = 5.5 TeV, many detectors or their electronics will be upgraded.
-In \pp and \pA collisions, the detector upgrade will allow to record data with a rate of 200 kHz. \cf{fig:Alice:Det:Run3} presents a schematic view of the ALICE detectors for Run 3.
+The ALICE upgrade~\cite{Abelev_et_al_2014} is scheduled for the second LHC Long Shutdown (LS2) that will take place in 2019 and 2020, and will exploit the LHC Run 3 and Run 4.
+In order to allow for a continuous readout at an interaction rate of 50 kHz in \PbPb collisions at $\sqrtsNN=5.5$~TeV, many detectors or their electronics will be upgraded.
+In \pp and \pA collisions, the detector upgrade will allow one to record data with a rate of 200 kHz. \cf{fig:Alice:Det:Run3} presents a schematic view of the ALICE detectors for Run 3.
 A new detector, the Muon Forward Tracker (MFT), a Si-tracking detector, is designed to add vertexing capabilities to the MS by measuring charged tracks with a high spatial resolution.
 It is positionned along the beam axis between the ITS inner barrel and the MS front absorber.
 The MFT will cover the pseudorapidity acceptance $2.5 < \eta < 3.6$.
 The MFT capability to identify tracks coming from secondary vertices is measured by experimental resolution on the track offset to the primary vertex, the latter being measured by the ITS.
-Resolutions below 100 and 1000 $\mu m$ are found for $p_T > 1 $ GeV/c in the transverse and longitudinal direction, respectively.
+Resolutions below 100 and 1000 $\mu m$ are found for $p_T > 1 $ GeV in the transverse and longitudinal direction, respectively.
 These resolutions decrease with increasing $p_T$ down to 25 and 180 $\mu m$ at large $p_T$ in the transverse and longitudinal direction, respectively.
-It is worth noting that the mass resolution will be greatly improved for the low mass dimuon ($M_{\mu\mu} < 1.5$ GeV/c$^2$) by adding the MFT to the MS. The mass resolution has been evaluated to be lower than 20 MeV/c$^2$ for $\eta$, $\phi$ and $\omega$ mesons.
+It is worth noting that the mass resolution will be greatly improved for the low-mass dimuon ($M_{\mu\mu} < 1.5$ GeV) by adding the MFT to the MS. The mass resolution has been evaluated to be lower than 20 MeV for $\eta$, $\phi$ and $\omega$ mesons.